Skip to navigation

 Arthur Bay is just one of the many idyllic bays on Magnetic Island

-Magnetic Island, a quick 20 minutes away from Townsville on the ferry, is a holiday spot par excellence.
+Magnetic Island is just 20 minutes away from Townsville on the ferry, and it's a holiday spot par excellence.
 It's a smallish island, roughly triangular with each side about 10km long, and about 75 per cent of it is National Park.
 The easiest aspect of it, though – as far as recuperating flu victims are concerned – is that it's set up perfectly for tourists, and the packages to get you over to the island and staying in one of the many hostels are very cheap, readily available, and hassle-free.
-So, for A$59 I got a return ticket to the island and five nights in Centaur House, a quiet and friendly spot halfway up the east coast in a village called Arcadia.
+So, for A$59 I got a return ticket to the island and five nights in Centaur House, a quiet and friendly place halfway up the east coast in a village called Arcadia.
 It was spot on.

 Toad Racing